8BitJonny/gh-get-current-pr/README.md

         sha: ${{ github.event.pull_request.head.sha }}
         # Only return if PR is still open
         filterOutClosed: true
+        # Only return if PR is not in draft state
+        filterOutDraft: 1
     - run: echo "Your PR is ${prNumber} and its JSON is ${prJSON}"
       if: success() && steps.PR.outputs.number
       env: